-The ex-post controls of EU-Rail's projects include financial audits which are covered by the Horizon 2020 Audit Strategy and carried out by the Common Audit Service (CAS) of the Commission.
+The ex-post controls of projects from the S2R Programme based on actual costs include financial audits which are covered by the Horizon 2020 Audit Strategy and carried out by the Common Audit Service (CAS) of the Commission.
 In July 2022, CAS confirmed the selection of the local representative audit sample for the JU with the target closure year 2023.
+In Q4 2023, CAS confirmed the selection of the local representative audit sample for the JU with the target closure year 2024.
 EU-Rail will report the outcome of the ex-post audits performed in 2022 in its Consolidated Annual Activity Report.
-This reporting will include the error rates identified and applicable to the JUs population.
+EU-Rail will report the outcome of the financial ex-post audits closed in the course of 2023 in its Consolidated Annual Activity Report.
+These reportings will include the error rates identified and applicable to the JUs population.